systems-cs-pub-ro/moodle-qtype_topictagged/README.md

 * Press the `Save changes` button.
 * Repeat the instructions for all the questions you want in your quiz.

-**Note:** If you preview the added question, you will only see the first selected question from the question bank, and the `last_used` tag will not be updated.
+**Note:** If you preview the added question, you will see a random question from the question bank, having the selected difficulty and topic, and the `last_used` tag will not be updated.
 The students will each receive different questions having the selected difficulty and topic.

 # Managing Questions